iinsys/dotfiles/git/README.md

 ## Files

-- **`.gitconfig`** - Git global configuration with DevOps-friendly settings
+- **`.gitconfig`** - Git global configuration with DevOps-friendly settings `Note`: Make sure to change the github username and email in this `.gitconfig` file before using
 - **`.gitignore_global`** - Global gitignore patterns for common files

 ## Git Configuration (`.gitconfig`)